The 4 Best Boating Lakes Near Sacramento

-Lake Berryessa is the water skiing and wake boarding mecca of Northern California.
-Located in world famous Napa Valley, Lake Berryessa is located about an hour and a half drive west of Sacramento.
+Lake Berryessa is the water skiing and wakeboarding mecca of Northern California.
+Located in the world-famous Napa Valley, Lake Berryessa is located about an hour and a half drive west of Sacramento.

 Locals and visitors can take advantage of the popular Pleasure Cove Resort and Marina.
 Pleasure Cove offers boat and cabin rentals, launch ramps, and all the amenities boaters need for an epic day on the water.